 Disrepair claim companies use a legal scheme that was introduced to protect tenants from poor landlords.

 These companies want to make money from you and your home and you need to know the facts in case they approach you.
 They will tell you that they have recently won numerous claims against Torus.

-Once you have initiated a claim and signed the solicitor’s documentation, very rarely will the Solicitor allow you to change your mind and stop the claim.
 They may advise you that, if you want to stop the claim, you could be liable for: